About Heather Van Vorous, HelpForIBS.com, & Heather's Tummy Care

 Heather's Tummy Care currently offers extensive information, products and services for Irritable Bowel Syndrome, including distribution of the world's best-selling and best-reviewed books for IBS.
 Our products are available online or across the US in stores and medical practices.
 Heather's Tummy Care wholesale information for vendors is available here.

 We provide the internet's most helpful IBS web site resources, a twice-monthly IBS Newsletter (the web's largest), seminars and classes, dietary brochures for patient distribution by health care professionals, and Heather Cooks!, a healthy cooking show on Seattle television and DVD.
 Much of our work is based on Heather's development of the first and only comprehensive IBS dietary guidelines and recipes, an achievement which has earned her numerous awards and accolades.

 Heather's Tummy Care also provides the only patient-expert moderated Irritable Bowel Syndrome Message Boards on the internet with forums for diet, recipes, hypnotherapy, yoga, Crohn's and Colitis, plus the IBS Research Library.
 We support and coordinate the formation and continuation of local in-person IBS support groups across the USA, Canada, the UK, Australia, and New Zealand.

 Our company is committed to caring for the environment and society.
-To that end, we are an organic certified facility and we feature cruelty-free organic certified products in re-fillable / re-useable containers.
+To that end, we are an organic certified facility, a kosher certfied facility, and we feature cruelty-free organic certified products in re-fillable / re-useable containers.
 What does it mean that we're organic?
 Among other things, it means that we use:

 * no pesticides